brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-07.md

 to make out.
 When Potter spoke again it was directed at Morgan. "*That may be a bit problematic.
 We're essentially broke here.
 Don't suppose I could borrow a couple hundred Euros?
 No, never mind.
 We'll figure something out.
-I'll contact you again later."*
+I'll contact you again later.*"

 "Potter-"